Gordon999/Pi-LC-Autoguider/README.md

 To install:

-Install latest RaspiOS based on Bullseye (tested with FULL 32bit version)
+Install latest RaspiOS based on Bullseye (tested with FULL 32bit and 64bit versions)

 then...